Coleridge-Initiative-org/adrf-userdocs/docs/_source/usingtheadrf/access.rst

 Please click the sign in button and enter your ADRF credentials:

-* Username: this field accepts your username for the system or the email address associated with your user account.
+* **Username**: this field accepts your username for the system or the email address associated with your user account.
-* Password: please enter the password you set when creating your account for the ADRF.
+* **Password**: please enter the password you set when creating your account for the ADRF.

 Clicking the log in button will bring you to the next step.
 Now you need to get your access token for the two factor log in.